Travis

 If you’re still seeing timeouts after increasing it initially, set it to something much higher for one test run.
 Should the error still persist, there’s possibly a deeper issue on the page, for instance compiling the assets.

-Ruby: Installing the debugger_ruby-core-source library fails #
+Ruby: debugger_ruby-core-source library installation fails #

-This Ruby library unfortunately has a history of breaking with even patchlevel releases of Ruby.
+This Ruby library, unfortunately, has a history of breaking with even patch-level releases of Ruby.
 It’s commonly a dependency of libraries like linecache or other Ruby debugging libraries.

 # Gemfile